Code-Institute-Submissions/the_appleshop/README.md

 This marvellous site was used to point me into the right direction when I didn't find a way to get rid of bugs.

-* Texts and data for the apples have been taken from
+* Texts and data about the apples have been taken from

 https://en.wikipedia.org/wiki/List_of_apple_cultivars